 Buying a Car in Costa Rica or Abroad?

-A common misconception among foreigners relocating to Costa Rica is that you will save money by bringing a car here from overseas.
+A common misconception among foreigners relocating is that you will save money by bringing a car here from overseas.
 There are some big drawbacks to trying this:

-- You still have to pay the import duties, which is the main reason cars are so much more expensive here.
+- You still have to pay the import duties, so cars are much more expensive here than elsewhere.
 Add insurance and shipping costs to the cost you will pay in the US.

 - If you buy a new car from a dealer in the US, the guarantee won’t be valid here.

 - The car may be damaged in shipping or have parts stolen in transit.
-The insurance you buy may cover this damage but it probably won’t.
-Especially if the damage may have been pre-existing or not related to the handling of the container.
+The insurance you buy may cover this damage, but it probably won’t, especially if it may have been pre-existing or unrelated to the container’s handling.
+If you bring any recreational vehicles, check on Morison Recreational Insurance before shipping them.

 How much taxes will you pay?